Kasisrinivasan/NorthwindAngularApp/README.md

 NorthwindAngularApp
 ===================

-Application built using Angular JS with the Microsoft Northwind Odata services
+Application built using Angular JS with the Microsoft Northwind Odata services as the data provider